 I’ve only played the first chapter (of five, I think) so this isn’t Wot I Think, mind, I’m just tossing some thoughts out.
 I’m keen to return after work and see more of where Elvin has ended up, and where he might go next.

 Californium is £6-ish for Windows and Mac from Steam and GOG.
 Oh!
-Or, if you can speak French or German, the arts channel Arte (who provided funding for Californium) are realising it episodicially for free without English.
+Or, if you can speak French or German, the arts channel Arte (who provided funding for Californium) are releasing it episodicially for free without English.